Loading…

 Financial services in Australia is one of the most heavily regulated industries, and AI is now firmly inside the regulators' frame.

 The practical implication: data residency, model risk management, third-party AI vendor onboarding, model monitoring, and explainability all need to be answered before scale-up — not after.
+It's a discipline shared with other critical-infrastructure sectors like energy and utilities.

 Treating AI as an IT project.
 AI in regulated financial services is a risk, compliance and operations program with IT enabling.
 Where IT alone owns it, governance gaps appear later and slow scale-up.